thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 </dl>

 ## Limitations of working with TML files
-There are certain limitations to the changes you can apply by editing a Worksheet, Answer, table, View, or Pinboard through TML.
+There are certain limitations to the changes you can apply by editing a worksheet, answer, table, view, or Liveboard through TML.

 {% include content/scriptability-limitations.md %}